If At First You Cock It Up....

 However, by the time we get going again we have lost the Mule Gun and the Ambulance (the former crew killed or wounded, the latter; crew shot having moved "to a place of safety") plus a scatter of wounded.
 My men are a little shaken all round.

 We press on.
 In the distance the drone of low flying aircraft; the Events table produces a set of fly-boys; who provoke shooting from the plateau - and one of the planes goes down in flames...
 Oh great....
 The planes leaved the area; suitably chastened..

 The leading Platoon (No. 2) makes their way forward and up Djebel Barga (deja vu anyone) and we take the summit; with its occupants scuttling off.
 THAT height is now secured.

-And so it continues: the mortars prove really useful at making the enemy keep their heads down when they appear* and peppering the occupants of the fort we begin a systematic bombardment of the (occupied) enemy fort with the field gun.
-Few casualties are caused to the occupiers, but eventually some kind of magazine is hit or fires started, and the locals evacuate.
+And so it continues: the mortars prove really useful at making the enemy keep their heads down when they appear*.
+Peppering the occupants of the fort with small arms, we begin a systematic bombardment of the (seemingly occupied) enemy fort with the field gun.
+Few casualties are caused to the occupiers initially, but eventually some kind of magazine is hit or fires started, and the locals evacuate.
 Target One destroyed.

 (*Technical Note: I still like using the "Estimate The Range" system when we're dealing with anything other than flat-trajectory fire - I have to be able to hit the target through skill, as well as a dice throw.)